 'Standard model' reforms have targeted all segments of the power sector in Africa, and in very different ways.
-Power utilities have been subject to restructuring efforts in many countries, to streamline incentives and increase operational efficiency by unbundling generation, transmission, and distribution segments (see section 2.1).
+Power utilities have been subjected to restructuring efforts in many countries, to streamline incentives and increase operational efficiency by unbundling generation, transmission, and distribution segments (see section 0).
 Most countries have created regulatory entities to oversee licensing of sector operators and govern tariffs and pricing (see section 2.2).
-Private capital has been widely introduced in the generation segment, which can easily accommodate independent power producers (IPP) to build new power plants and connect to a national grid.
-Many countries have also tested other forms of private sector participation, like concession contracts for a private entity to run the power utility (see section 2.3).
-Competition in the sector remains limited to auctions, which procure power generation through IPPs.
+Private capital has been widely introduced in the generation segment, which can easily accommodate IPPs to build new power plants and connect to a national grid.
+Many countries have also tested other forms of PSP, like concession contracts for a private entity to run the power utility (see section 3).
+Competition for the procurement of additional capacity for power generation were mostly done through IPP auctions.